CELTA Courses Barcelona

-Note that this is a blended learning course: it is not 100% online as trainees have to attend a minimum of 10 face-to-face sessions at the Training Center.
+Note that this is a blended learning course: it is not 100% online as trainees have to attend 14 face-to-face sessions at IH Barcelona.

-These face-to-face sessions will involve coming to the centre once every two weeks on a Friday mornings during the 20-week duration of the course.
+These face-to-face sessions will involve going to the school every Friday morning during the 15-week duration of the course.

 The University of Cambridge requires candidates on all CELTA courses, whether online or face-to-face, to teach for a total of six hours during the course.
-This teaching is observed and assessed by course tutors and is divided into 10 separate teaching slots for each candidate, requiring attendance at the school on the ten occasions mentioned above.
+This teaching is observed and assessed by course tutors and is divided into 10 separate teaching slots for each candidate, requiring attendance at the school on the fourteen occasions mentioned above.

 The online component